 Major demolition of the damaged church began in the summer of 2005, and in the summer of 2006 it was determined for safety reasons that the office section of the Church needed to be included in the renovation plans.
 The fund drive was increased $250,000.00 to cover the costs of the office renovations, bringing the Building Fund goal to 5 million dollars.

 During the period of construction the Church Hall became increasingly more cramped as people returned to the islands, and the office staff retrenched into two rooms of the hall, one of which, the former library, was also used as the sacristy.

-On March 19, 2008, a Wednesday of Holy Week, Fr.
-Christopher and the parishioners of St. Isabel celebrated the first Mass in the newly refurbished space.
+On March 19, 2008, a Wednesday of Holy Week, the parishioners of St. Isabel celebrated the first Mass in the newly refurbished space.
 While there were many things that still needed to be finished, celebrating the Sacred Triduum and Easter in the new space was a priority.
 A reception followed the Mass in the Church Hall and parishioners were ecstatic that their rather long and patient wait was rewarded with such a beautiful space.